-Although the amount of estrogen in combination pills varies from 20 to 50 micrograms (mcg) of ethinyl estradiol, most pills contain 35 mcg or less.
+Although the amount of estrogen in combination pills can be as low as 10 micrograms (mcg) of ethinyl estradiol, most pills contain about 35 mcg.
 Women who are sensitive to hormones may benefit from taking a pill with a lower dose of estrogen.
 However, low-dose pills may result in more breakthrough bleeding than may other pills.

 Combination pills are categorized based on whether the dose of hormones stays the same or varies:

 Nov.
 11, 2014

 - Monophasic.
 In this type of combination birth control pill, each active pill contains the same amount of estrogen and progestin.